reactionic/boilerplate-reactionic-meteor/README.md

 │   └── main.js # necessary for meteor.  provides entry point in to /imports
 ├── imports
 │   ├── api
+│   │   ├── clicks # collection, publication and methods used for tracking clicks
+│   │   │   ├── clicks.js
+│   │   │   ├── methods.js
+│   │   │   └── publications.js
 │   │   └── users
+│   │       ├── publications.js # a publication of only the logged in user
 │   │       ├── server
-│   │       │   ├── account-setup.js # setup how accounts get created.  need to add fields user object.
+│   │       │   └── account-setup.js # setup how accounts get created.  need to add fields user object.
-│   │       │   └── publications.js # a publication of only the logged in user
 │   │       └── users.js # schema for users and other need to have user initialization
 │   ├── helpers
+│   │   ├── ValidatedPublication.js # my attempt at doing what mdg:validated-method does for methods
 │   │   └── getPlatform.js # nice helper method to get the current platform, and also be able to fake it out during dev │   ├── startup
 │   │   ├── client